kpiatti/portfolioSite/content/en/post/creditone_project.md

 show_reading_time: true
 show_date: false
 ---
-The prescribed objective for this project was to outline and then implement a data science process—like CRISP-DM—resulting in a model that could reliably predict whether or not a customer would default on their loan(s) from their demographic information, as well as six months worth of data on their billing and payment history.
+The objective for this project was to outline and then implement a data science process—like CRISP-DM—to obtain, clean/process, and explore customer credit data  resulting in a model that could reliably predict whether or not a customer would default on their loan(s) from their demographic information, as well as six months worth of data on their billing and payment history.

 <!--
 ```python